 Finally, Healx predicted which drug compounds known to treat diseases similar to Fragile X are expected to be most effective in Fragile X using a machine-learning algorithm (PRISM).
 Again using the case of the bread dough, if you have experience as a baker and know that previous attempts to improve batches of rye and white bread mix with disproportionate salt and yeast have benefited from the addition of compounds A, B or C, these are worth trying in wheat dough.

 Tuning the List by Expert Review

-Next Steps: Drug Validation through the FRAX-DVI and Clinical Testing
+Next Steps: Drug Validation through the FRAXA-DVI and Clinical Testing

 While the repurposed drugs have been approved for general safety and the clinical predictions are promising, the results require validation.
-This is where the FRAX-DVI comes into play.
-Since 2012, Patricia Cogram, PhD of the University of Chile and Paulina Carullo, MD of the FLENI Foundation in Argentina have worked with animal models to validate new pharmaceutical leads for the treatment of fragile X. Dr. Cogram maintains colonies of fragile X mice and fruit flies, conducts standardized tests on lead therapeutic compounds, and compares their effects in the animals to previously tested drugs.
+This is where the FRAXA-DVI comes into play.
+Since 2012, Patricia Cogram, PhD of the University of Chile and Paulina Carullo, MD of the FLENI Foundation in Argentina have worked with animal models to validate new pharmaceutical leads for the treatment of Fragile X. Dr. Cogram maintains colonies of Fragile X mice and fruit flies, conducts standardized tests on lead therapeutic compounds, and compares their effects in the animals to previously tested drugs.

 For more information please contact Michael Tranfaglia, MD, FRAXA Medical Director.

 A science writer who is passionate about explaining complex scientific ideas and making them accessible to non-scientists.
 When speaking about this writing opportunity she said “I am truly excited about volunteering for FRAXA Research Foundation, an organization that consciously streamlines research and clinical trials through strategic planning and creative resourcing.”